KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 The most famous alienist of the time was Dr. Allan McClane Hamilton.
 Dr. Hamilton rose to national fame through his courtroom testimonies as an expert witness in many high-profile criminal cases.
 In addition, he published the forensic techniques he developed and the legal phraseology other alienists should follow when testifying about a defendant’s mental capacities before a court.
 The work earned him the sobriquet of “America’s Father of Forensic Psychiatry.”
 Toward the end of his career, Dr. Hamilton wrote an autobiography titled “The Recollections of an Alienist.”
 The memoirs he published closely match the personality and activities of Caleb Carrs’ fictional Dr. Kreizler in the current HBO series.
 For me, watching Daniel Bruhl as the Alienist was a miraculous reincarnation of Allan McClane Hamilton.

 Hamilton was addicted to solving mysteries, so when he read about the Kentucky Meat Shower being a mind-boggler, he set out to get his own sample of the evidence.
-In keeping with his forensic way of working, he sought collaboration with a scientist having impeccable microscopy credentials.
+In keeping with his forensic approach, he sought collaboration with a scientist with impeccable microscopy credentials.
 He chose W. J. S Arnold, a Professor of Histology at New York City University, School of Medicine.
-Both microscopically examined the samples Hamilton obtained from Charles F. Chandler, and agreed that the specimen was a piece of a lung; Hamilton published their findings in the New York Medical Record.
+Both microscopically examined the samples Hamilton obtained from Charles F. Chandler and agreed that the specimen was a piece of a lung; Hamilton published their findings in the New York Medical Record.

 As the editor of the American Journal of Microscopy, he facilitated the transfer of fallen meat specimens from Crouch’s farm with other microscopists and ran four stories on the Kentucky Meat Shower.
-Practical Hints on the Selection and Use of the Microscope is a comprehensive guide that covers a range of topics, such as the history of microscopes, the different types of microscopes available, and how to properly use and care for them.
+Practical Hints on the Selection and Use of the Microscope is a comprehensive guide that covers topics such as the history of microscopes, the different types available, and proper use and care.

-The book also provides detailed instructions on how to prepare and examine various specimens, including plant and animal tissues, minerals, and crystals.
-Although Practical Hints did not introduce any new information to microscopy, it achieved its goal of being an easily accessible guide for novice microscopists.
+The book also provides detailed instructions for preparing and examining various specimens, including plant and animal tissues, minerals, and crystals.
+Although Practical Hints did not introduce any new information on microscopy, it achieved its goal of serving as an easily accessible guide for novice microscopists.

-As editor of the American Journal of Microscopy, he ran four stories on the Kentucky Meat Shower and facilitated the transfer of specimens from Crouch’s farm between microscopists.
+As editor of the American Journal of Microscopy, he ran four stories on the Kentucky Meat Shower and facilitated the acquisition of specimens from Crouch’s farm for microscopists of established reputation who wanted to examine them firsthand.
 (West 1886)

 The title page of Practical Hints for the Selection and Use of the Microscope

-Frontispiece of the first edition of Practical Hints for the Selection and Use of the Microscope
+Title page of the first edition of Practical Hints for the Selection and Use of the Microscope.

-Charles S. Shultz (1839 – 1924) Schulz was a 19th-century financier and two-term president of the American Microscopical Society and the New York Microscopical Society.
+Charles S. Shultz (1839 – 1924) was a 19th-century financier and two-term president of the American and New York Microscopical Societies.

-During the 1890s, the state of New Jersey drilled many artesian wells about its southern shores to provide public drinking water.
+During the 1890s, the state of New Jersey drilled many artesian wells along its southern shores to provide public drinking water.
 The drillings also provided corings that geologists used to study the strata deposited under New Jersey’s coastal flatlands.
-After compiling data from many drillings, a cross-sectional map showing the incline, thickness, and chemical nature of New Jersey’s subterranean geological morphology.
-Microscopists determined the ages of the various strata by identifying the micro-fossils they contained, mainly by using the silicon remains of diatoms.
+After compiling data from many drillings, a cross-sectional map of New Jersey’s subterranean geological morphology, including inclination, thickness, and chemical composition, was created.
+Microscopists determined the ages of the various strata by identifying the microfossils they contained, primarily by analyzing the silica remains of diatoms.
 C.L.
 Peticoles, a diatom specialist, volunteered his time and talents to chemically separate diatom shells from the rock-like cores and then clean and mount them on slides.
 Dr. D. B. Ward and A. E. Schulze completed the arduous process by identifying hundreds of extinct diatom species.
 The three researchers built solid reputations as diatom experts over the years they donated to this scientific project.

 Mahogany Microscope Cabinet Owned by Charles Shultz